Aug 27, 2020

 [ARCHIVE CLIP, George Carlin: I don't like words that hide the truth.
 I don't like words that conceal reality.
 I don't like euphemisms.
 And American English is loaded with euphemisms, because Americans have a lot of trouble dealing with reality.]

 ADAM GOPNIK: And Carlin was wonderful about things like that.
-About bulls*** as he called it.
+About bull[bleep] as he called it.

 [ARCHIVE CLIP, George Carlin: And we have no more old people in this country.
 No more old people.
 We shipped them all away and we brought in these senior citizens.
-Isn't isn't that a tip?]
+Isn't that a …?]

-ADAM GOPNIK: And he was like, the reason we use euphemism.
-I just been through my father-in-law died four months ago.
-And we went through those same horrible business that we all go through in a intensive-care ward where the doctors and nurse practitioners have a language that they've been taught.
+ADAM GOPNIK: And he was—the reason we use euphemism.
+I just been through—my father-in-law died four months ago.
+And we went through the same horrible business that we all go through in a intensive-care ward where the doctors and nurse practitioners have a language that they've been taught.
 "We just want your father to be comfortable.
 He's gravely ill."
 "He's gravely ill" means he's dying, right?
 And "we want him to be comfortable" means can we give him enough drugs so that he'll pass out before he dies, and so on.
 And so it's certainly true that euphemism can be a repellent thing.
 But no one is fooled.
 What were mocking is the absurdity of the effort to disguise something that you cannot disguise.

 [ARCHIVE CLIP, George Carlin: And it gets worse with every generation.]